mayantonia/mayantonia.github.io/_pages/publications.md

 Peer-reviewed journal articles
 ======

+ May, Antonia C. (forthcoming).
+Ready or not.
+National Identity, Vote Choice, and Mass Media: Evidence from Germany.
+Political Psychology.

  May, Antonia C., & Christian S. Czymara (2024).
 Careless whisper: Political elite discourses activate national identities for far-right voting preferences.
 Nations and Nationalism, 30(1), 90–109. [https://doi.org/10.1111/nana.12985](https://doi.org/10.1111/nana.12985).

  May, Antonia C. (2023).
 And if they don't dance, they are no friends of mine: Exploring boundaries of national identity.
 Nations and Nationalism, 29(2), 579–597. [https://doi.org/10.1111/nana.12926](https://doi.org/10.1111/nana.12926).